Tomato and Onion Salad (Sicilian Style, Never Soggy)

 Red Onion

 Red onions can have a sharp flavor.
 In some cases, too sharp.
 To mellow out the onion, while keeping its flavor, we are going to soak it in lemon juice.
-Now, if red onion is not your thing, that’s okay, just substitute with your favorite onion.
+Now, if red onion is not your thing, that’s okay, substitute it with your favorite onion.
 (My mom used to make this with green onions.)

 Step One: Prepare the Tomatoes